Queens House, Micklegate, York, YO1 6JH

 Ground Floor –

 Accessed via a lobby into the main bar which has stone flooring, an attractive stone fireplace with chimney breast and an inset wood burner.
 There is half wood panelling to the walls and a bar serving counter.
-Seating is a mixture of perimeter benches, loose tables and chairs.
-The tap room has a tiled flooring, a bar serving counter, seating on low stools and perimeter benches.
-To the rear is the games/dining area with carpeted flooring, a darts throw, brick fireplace perimeter benches and spindle back chairs.
+The tap room has a tiled flooring, a bar serving counter and perimeter benches.
+To the rear is the games/dining area with carpeted flooring, a darts throw, brick fireplace perimeter benches.

 Ancillary accommodation includes a catering kitchen fitted with a range of stainless fittings, extraction and ladies and gentleman’s customer toilets.